shu-hong-bioinfo/shu-hong-bioinfo/README.md

 - 👋 Hi, I’m @shu-hong-bioinfo
-- 👀 I’m interested in leveraging omics and EHR data for drug/biomarker discovery and topics related to population genetics in oncology
+- 👀 I’m interested in leveraging omics and deep learning models for drug discovery in oncology
-- 🌱 I’m currently learning the identification of peptides via mass spectrometry
+- 🌱 I’m currently learning the factors involved in RNA translatability and half-life
-- 💞️ I’m looking to collaborate on utilizing omics and EHR data in epidmiology studies
+- 💞️ I’m looking to collaborate on utilizing omics and deep learning models in RNA biology
 - 📫 Feel free to reach out! https://www.linkedin.com/in/shuhong-lin-bioinfo

 <!---